florent-brosse/EKS-multiarch/Readme.md

 docker buildx imagetools inspect $ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/hello-world:java
 ```

 I've got another version of a Dockerfile without the multistage part.
 I need to compile my application into Java bytecodes before building the docker image with the `DockerfileNoStage` file.
-So let's intall a JDK first.
+So let's install a JDK first.

 ```
 # Install a JDK 15